christiandudel/EDSD2020/Slides/firstsession.md

 - ...you understand basic concepts of R
 - ...you can do a basic analysis in R
-- ...you know where you can learn more about R

 # Prerequisites

 - Basic demographic knowledge (e.g., you know what a 'rate' is)